 The post is developed in partnership with BetterHelp.

-Moving into a new place may be a hectic experience, what with unpacking, setting up your new space, shopping for furnishings, and getting to know your new neighbors.
+Moving into a new place may be a hectic experience, what with unpacking, setting up your new space, shopping for furnishings, and getting to know your new neighbours.
 However, that euphoria can have a negative side effect: making it difficult to get a good night’s sleep in your new house.

 There’s even a scientific word for the first night effect, which is when you can’t sleep at your new place.
 As a general rule, people are unable to sleep properly in strange places because elements of our brains are continually monitoring our surroundings and we sleep only lightly until we are confident that our new circumstances are safe.